The New Online Math Tutoring Platform that Personalizes the Learning Experience

 I came across Learner, and after comparing to our other options, decided to move forward with them for a handful of reasons.

 1-on-1 learning with a carefully-selected math tutor

-Part of Sarah’s problem was not being able to meet with the teacher and get help—without a whole classroom-full of students present.
+Part of her problem was not being able to meet with the teacher and get help—without a whole classroom-full of students present.
 I knew we wanted something that felt more personable for her.